wp-plugins/better-wp-security/readme.txt

 * Bahasa Indonesia (Indonesian) by <a href="http://dhany.web.id/panduan-seo">Belajar SEO, Jasa SEO Indonesia</a>
 * French by Claude ALTAYRAC

+= More Information =
+* <a href="http://bit51.com/2011/09/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
+* <a href="http://bit51.com/2011/09/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>

 == Installation ==

 1. Backup your Wordpress database, config file, and .htaccess file